alephium/docs/docs/dapps/build-dapp-from-scratch.md

 <UntranslatedPageText />

-This guide will explore the basics of creating an Alephium dApp project.
+In the [getting started](/dapps/getting-started.md) guide, we set up a sample project and walk through common development tasks without diving into much details.
+In this guide, we will build the same dApp from scratch to explore the basics of creating a dApp on Alephium.

 Prerequisites: